Green vintage car parked in front of stacked rust-colored and light blue shipping containers

 Why owners decide it's worth it

-Territory protection.
-Your patch is yours—no rogue FlyMyRide popping up next door.
+• Territory protection.
+Your patch is yours—no rogue FlyMyRide popping up in your territory.

 So yes, you trade a bit of creative freedom (no purple logos) for a lot of muscle, support, and buying power.
 Most owners decide that's a swap worth making.